jpuka/mushi-identifier/README.md

 *Write some existing apps here.
 This is a project focusing on Finnish mushrooms.
 This is a practice project.*

-#### Disclaimer
+### A word of caution

 Mushroom identification techniques include feeling, peeling, cutting and smelling the fungi.
 Furthermore, the habitat, nearby tree species and the time of the year also affect the identification.
 Features like these are difficult or impossible to teach to an image recognition software.

 Therefore, please don't blindly trust any image recognition application for classifying mushrooms.
 Apps such as mushi-identifier can be helpful, but they cannot replace an experienced friend and/or a recent mushroom book.
 Even a well-trained model will sometimes make false predictions.

-That being said, as long as you use the mushi-identifier together with some scepticism and a good mushroom book, it should save you a lot of time and make your fungi trips fun and pleasant.
+That being said, as long as you use the mushi-identifier together with some healthy scepticism and a good mushroom book, it should save you a lot of time and make your fungi trips fun and pleasant.

 ## Installation

 Docker blabla

-## Technical details

-### Data

-I am using the [Danish Fungi 2020 dataset](https://arxiv.org/abs/2103.10107) (preprint paper).
-Very neat, but unbalanced / long-tailed.
-Good, more realistic dataset, since uniformly distributed data is a rarity anyway.

-I started the project with another Danish dataset and were planning to complement it with scraped data.
-However, now this is set as external data and used to add images to missing classes. [iNaturalist](https://github.com/visipedia/inat_comp/tree/master/2017#Data) dataset.

-### Model

-Mushi-identifier is built on a convolutional neural network.
-The image recognition task is defined as single-label multi-class classification, since the user is expected to submit only one mushroom species in each image.

-Due to a shortage of data, I am using transfer learning with fine-tuning.
-The base CNN is mobilenet, taught with ImageNet.
-MobileNet is light enough to run on mobile devices, which are target deployment surface.
-ImageNet already has elementary mushroom knowledge, which helps with the task.

-### Deployment

-The deployment is done as a mobile app, since mushroom places tend to be low connectivity environments.
-However, a REST api + Flask version will also be developed and deployed on a web server as a practice exercise.

-The packaging / dependency manager is [Poetry](https://python-poetry.org/), since it is modern and practical and follows the build system standard set by [PEP-517](https://www.python.org/dev/peps/pep-0517/).

 ## Project structure